brianhigh/research-computing/regex.md

 Reg       | Matches the text string "Reg" (literally) (stuff)   | Group stuff inside, and capture for later use (a\|b)    | Matches "a" _or_ "b"
-?         | Matches O or 1 of whater is directly to the left
+?         | Matches O or 1 of whatever is directly to the left
-$         | Matches the end of the text (or line)
+$         | Matches the end of the text (or line) i         | Modifier to use "case insensitive mode"

 ## in english plz!

+The expression:

 ```
-/^Reg(exp?|ular Expression)s?$/
+/^Reg(exp?|ular Expression)s?$/i
 ```

 Matches:

-* A text string (or line) that starts (^) with "Reg"
+* A text string that starts with "Reg"
 * Followed by "ex" or "exp" or "ular Expression"
-* Followed by nothing or maybe by "s"
+* Followed by nothing, or maybe by an "s"
 * With nothing else remaining in the string (or line)
+* Regardless of the case of any of the letters (upper or lower).

 So, it matches the common terms used for "Regular Expressions".

 ## Pattern Modifiers

-But wait, what about the "img" stuff on the end, after the last /?
+We used a pattern modifer "i" for "case insensitive".
+We will be using some others today as well.
+We need them in order to control the usage modes of our regular expressions.

 ```
 /^Reg(exp?|ular Expression)s?$/img